caktus/guidebook/source/dev-setup.rst

 The first important package to install from Homebrew is the PostgreSQL database and the PostGIS extensions::
+*note that "brew install postgis" will install the latest version of postgis along with the latest version of potstgres

     brew install postgres
     brew install postgis